Pension contributions tax relief: limits

 - notify any new pension providers – particularly if you get a new job and are automatically enrolled as above.

-Further information about the reduced MPAA can be found on GOV.UK.
-Information on the notification requirements can be found in HMRC’s manual.
+Further information about the reduced MPAA can be found on GOV.UK and on the government’s Moneyhelper website.
+Information on the notification requirements can be found in HMRC’s technical manuals on GOV.UK.